bobalicious/amoss/README.md

     ...
 ```

-Notice that you can still use the `withParameter` methods in order to specify the situations in which the handler will be called, as well as any of the other capabilities that are defined later.
+Notice that you can still use `withParameter` and the related methods in order to specify the situations in which the handler will be called, as well as any of the other capabilities that are defined later.

 ##### Example using StubProvider

-Alternatively, you may define the same class, but using a the `StubProvider` interface.
+Alternatively, you may define the handler class using the `StubProvider` interface.

 E.g.